-EU countries have the possibility to include tourism-related investments in their Common Agricultural Policy (CAP) strategic plans, which will be implemented from January 2023 onwards.
-Such support could, for instance, include interventions linked to territorial economic development and rural infrastructure, the renewal of villages and/or actions to
+EU countries had the possibility to include tourism-related investments in their CAP Strategic Plans, which are being implemented from January 2023 onwards.
+Such support could, for instance, include initiatives for territorial economic development and rural infrastructure, the renewal of villages and/or actions to

-The EAFRD is the funding instrument of the Common Agricultural Policy that supports rural development strategies and projects.
-For the CAP, the allocations for the 2021-2027 MFF and 2021-2022 EURI (EAFRD - Next Generation EU) amount to around €387 billion in current prices.
-The EURI (EAFRD-Next Generation EU) budget will be spent on the implementation of the current Rural Development Programmes, at the latest by the end of 2025 (n+3).
+For the Common Agricultural Policy (CAP), the allocations for the 2021-2027 MFF and 2021-2022 EURI (EAFRD - Next Generation EU) amount to around €387 billion in current prices.
+The EURI (EAFRD-Next Generation EU) budget will be spent on implementing the current Rural Development Programmes - at the latest by the end of 2025 (n+3).

-Example(s) of supported projects
+Examples of supported projects

-Project Title: Diversifying a farm’s income by investing in agro-tourism (Arcevia, Italy)
+Project Title: Diversifying a farm’s income by investing in agrotourism (Arcevia, Italy)

 EU contribution: €80,736.30

-Level of EU funding: n/a
+Level of EU funding: N/A

 Project Title: Chevetogne - combining a wetland ecosystem observation area with social tourism